emadelbieh/apientry/README.md

 ## Database configuration

-To configure your database, you can do either one of two things:
+To configure your PostgreSQL database, you can do either one of two things:

-  * Create an account with username: `postgres`, password: `postgres` and give it database creation permissions. (recommended)
+  * Create an account with username: `postgres`, password: `postgres` and give it database creation permissions. *(recommended for dev and test)*

-    ```
+    ```sh
-    $ psql
+    $ psql foo  # where `foo` is any existing database
     psql (4.9.5)
     Type "help" for help.